borg286/sevtech/README.md

 * Buffalo can be bred with wheat so you don't have to keep finding cows and doing the ritual

 * After you've found a few cows and optionally pigs, explore for a Bone blocks in clusters to get loads of bonemeal to get a fast supply of wheat.

-* Before killing your buffalo make a full totem of pig to get fortune 3

 * Pelts are useful for glue in Age 1.
 Note: buffalo doesn't melt down into glue, but does make 6 hide.